Answers to Frequent Community Questions

 - Dublin City Schools is funded primarily by local property taxes, while the City of Dublin is funded largely by a two percent municipal income tax paid by those who work in Dublin.
 These two revenue streams are not shared between the agencies.

-- Only about 10 percent of the District’s funding is provided by the State of Ohio
+- Only about 9 percent of the District’s funding is provided by the State of Ohio.

 Community growth control

-- When it comes to housing developments and overall community growth, Dublin City Schools has no zoning authority or the ability to assess developers impact fees for bringing more students and the associated costs to our district.
-We work closely with developers and the City of Dublin when we are made aware of new housing projects, but ultimately Dublin City Schools cannot control student enrollment growth.
+- When it comes to housing developments and overall community growth, Dublin City Schools has no zoning authority or the ability to assess developers' impact fees for bringing more students and the associated costs to our district.
+We work closely with local municipalities when we are made aware of new housing projects, but ultimately, Dublin City Schools cannot control student enrollment growth.
 Our mission is to educate all the students who live within our boundaries.

 Dublin City Schools is primarily funded by local property taxes.
 Every six years, property values are reappraised by the Franklin County Auditor’s Office.